henrywu2019/BentoML/docs/source/concepts.rst

                 return results

-The number of tasks got discarded plus the length of the results array returned, should be equal to the length of the input list, this will allow BentoML to match the results back to tasks that have not yet been discarded.
+The number of tasks got discarded plus the length of the results array returned, should be equal to the length of the input list, this will allow Kappa to match the results back to tasks that have not yet been discarded.

 *Allow fine-grained control of the HTTP response, CLI inference job output, etc. E.g.:*